Developing land for investment

 Why is change needed?

-With more and better jobs, comes a need for housing.
-Housing proposals will provide the latest high-quality, energy-efficient homes for our residents.
+With more and better jobs comes a need for housing.
+Housing proposals will provide the latest high quality, energy efficient homes for our residents.

-Does the council assess the impact?
+Do we assess the impact?

 The truth is, difficult decisions have had to be made to support our vision for the borough up to 2030.

 Any development can have an impact on residents, but in all cases, we aim to minimise this.
-In developments recently, under the Local Plan, commitments have been made to achieve net gains in biodiversity, included new community facilities, cycle paths and green spaces.
+In developments recently, under the Local Plan, commitments have been made to achieve net gains in biodiversity.
+This included new community facilities, cycle paths and green spaces.
 The plans are detailed, and landscaping is a focus throughout each masterplan.